heinekmadsen/esphome_components/components/wavinahc9000v3/INSTALLATION.md

 - `module: ustepper`: Adds additional pre/post transmit guard delays and clears the RX buffer before writes.
 Use this when you interface the controller through the uStepper RS485 add-on – it prevents truncated acknowledgements on ESP32-C3 boards.

 ## Step 1: Base ESPHome Config
-Start with a lean configuration that includes logging and a helper service to trigger the YAML dump:
+Start with a lean configuration that includes logging and a helper service to trigger the YAML dump (see `components/wavinahc9000v3/example.yaml` for a ready-to-flash template):

 ```yaml
 esphome: